Technology

 TECH.IO.FIBCOUP.DEFAULT.PCELLS.DEFAULT_GRATING: default grating coupler.

-TECH.IO.FIBCOUP.DEFAULT.SOCKET.LENGTH: Default property value for curved grating couplers.
+TECH.IO.FIBCOUP.DEFAULT.SOCKET.LENGTH: Default property value for curved grating couplers, configured in tech.yaml under picazzo.io_fibcoup.default_socket_length.

-TECH.IO.FIBCOUP.STRAIGHT.GRATING.N_O_LINES: default number fo periods of straight grating.
+TECH.IO.FIBCOUP.STRAIGHT.GRATING.N_O_LINES: default number of periods of straight grating, configured in tech.yaml under picazzo.io_fibcoup.straight_grating_n_o_lines.

 TECH.IO.FIBCOUP.STRAIGHT.PCELLS.DEFAULT_GRATING_TM: default TM grating.